GraemeHawker/GBEnergyDataManager/README.md

-# A Library for Energy Data Curation and Examination
+# GBEnergyDataManager

 A web framework and backend for the download, management, processing and analysis for data relating to the operation of the electricity and gas systems of Great Britain.

-Incorporating:
+Built on the [Django](https://www.djangoproject.com/) ORM.

+Incorporating the management of (currently):

 - Historical metering data for electricity generation and demand (from the Elexon P114 dataset)
-- Balancing Mechanism data relating to power stations, large demand and renewable energy systems
+- Balancing Mechanism data relating to power stations, large demand and renewable energy systems (from the Elexon BMRA dataset)
 - Physical data describing location, operating parameters and constraints of infrastructure and generating assets

+To come:

 - Renewable generation subsidies
+- Climate data
+- Synthesised renewable output
+- Gas network data

+Note that this codebase does not include any of the above datasets - retrieval is automated but appropriate permissions/keys/accounts must be created by the user.
+Individual applications may be activated/deactivated by the user as required.

 # Requirements
 Tested architecture versions shown in brackets